viam-labs/viamcodelabs/site/viamguides/src/sample/sample.md

 ## Overview
 Duration: 1

-Please use [this markdown file](https://github.com/viam-labs/viamquickstarts/blob/master/site/viamguides/src/_template/markdown.template) as a template for writing your own Snowflake Quickstarts.
+Please use [this markdown file](https://github.com/viam-labs/viamquickstarts/blob/master/site/viamguides/src/_template/markdown.template) as a template for writing your own Viam Quickstarts.
 This example guide has elements that you will use when writing your own quickstarts, including: code snippet highlighting, downloading files, inserting photos, and more.

 It is important to include on the first page of your guide the following sections: Prerequisites, What you'll learn, What you'll need, and What you'll build.
-Remember, part of the purpose of a Snowflake Guide is that the reader will have **built** something by the end of the tutorial; this means that actual code needs to be included (not just pseudo-code or concepts).
+Remember, part of the purpose of a Viam Guide is that the reader will have **built** something by the end of the tutorial; this means that actual code needs to be included (not just pseudo-code or concepts).

-The rest of this Snowflake Guide explains the steps of writing your own guide.
+The rest of this Viam Guide explains the steps of writing your own guide.

 ### Prerequisites
 - Familiarity with Markdown syntax